SUPLA/supla-device/extras/examples/linux/README.md

     cd supla-device/extras/examples/linux
     mkdir build
     cd build
-    cmake ..
+    cmake .. && make
-    make

 If you want to speed up compilation you can call `make -j5` instead of `make`.
 It will run 5 parallel compilation jobs.
-However it is not recommended to use on a PC with low RAM.
+However, it is not recommended to use on a PC with low RAM.

 It should produce `supla-device-linux` binary file.
 Check if it is working: